nebius/pysdk/README.md

 ##### Poll operations

-Some methods return `nebius.aio.Operation`, which needs to be finished, for instance `Create` request from the `BucketService`.
+Some methods return [`nebius.aio.Operation`¹](https://nebius.github.io/pysdk/nebius.aio.operation.Operation.html), which needs to be finished, for instance `Create` request from the `BucketService`.
 Operations can be waited till completion.

 Assuming, we are already in async context: